pixelsdb/pixels/docs/INSTALL.md

 To install Prometheus, copy `node_exporter-1.5.0.linux-amd64.tar.xz`, `jmx_exporter-0.18.0.tar.xz`, and `prometheus-2.43.0.linux-amd64.tar.xz`
 under `scripts/tars` into the `~/opt` directory and decompress them.
+Node exporter and jmx exporter are needed for every node in a cluster, whereas Prometheus and Grafana are only needed on the node where you want to store the performance metrics and provide visualization.

 Create links:
 ```bash